MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 - If your embed code uses a "yam" object (for example, "yam.connect.embedFeed" as in the following code example), it's using the classic Embed.
 Proceed to the next section to migrate your feed.

 - If your embed code starts with "iframe", it's already using Embed Feed for Engage.
-No action required.
+No action is required.

     :::image type="content" source="../../media/engage/admin/embed-feed-classic-examples.png" alt-text="Screenshot shows code examples of a classic Embed feed compared to that of an Embed feed for Engage feed.":::